adampolicht/figma-variables-styles-json/README.md

 1. Download or clone this repository
 2. Open **Figma desktop** (browser does not support local plugins)
-3. Go to `Plugins → Development → Import plugin from manifest`
+3. Go to `Plugins → New Plugin → Run Once (Save As)`
-4. Select `manifest.json` from this folder
+4. Copy/Replace all files to the created Folder
 5. Run via `Plugins → Development → Variables & Styles to JSON`

 ---